martbetz/martbetz.github.io/faq.md

 ### Will you repair my camera/lens? ###

-I've neither the means nor the time.
+I've neither the time nor the resources.

 ### Can I hire you? ###